 - Add all dry ingredients to a large bowl and whisk to combine.

 - Make a well in the center of the dry ingredients and pour wet ingredients into well.
-Stir to combine (a wooden spoon or spatula is great for stirring).
+Stir to combine.

-- Pour batter into greased 9 x 13 pan, greased cast iron skillet (10-12 inch), greased pie plate, or greased muffin pans (or muffin pans lined with cupcake wrappers), or greased mini loaf pans.
+- Pour batter into greased 9 x 13 pan, cast iron skillet (10-12 inch), pie plate, muffin pans, or mini loaf pans.

-- Bake for about 20-25 minutes, or until toothpick inserted into center comes out fairly clean (just a few crumbs is okay).
-For muffins or mini loaf pans, bake for about 10-15 minutes.
+- Bake for about 15-20 minutes for smaller (muffin or mini loaf) pans, or 20-25 minutes for larger pans, or until a toothpick inserted into center comes out fairly clean (just a few crumbs is okay).

-Adapted from AllEars.Net’s recipe for Hoop Dee Doo Musical Revue's cornbread.
+Adapted from Disney's recipe for Hoop Dee Doo Musical Revue's cornbread.